cliffparnitzky/TinyMcePluginLoader/README.md

 These are the currently available setups, which redefines the TinyMCE toolbars:

+- [TinyMceZUpAll](https://github.com/cliffparnitzky/TinyMceZUpAll) - creates the toolbars with all known buttons
 - [TinyMceZUpClassic](https://github.com/cliffparnitzky/TinyMceZUpClassic) - creates the toolbars known from TinyMCE 3